iarmstr81/CircuitPython/README.md

 ## Lesson(s) Learned
 - How to use the new photointterupters and wire them.
 ## Picture
-This is a picture of the wiring
+This is a picture of the wiring.

 <img src="Media/Photointerrupter assignment.png" width="300">